SaloniSS/SaloniSS/README.md

 <summary>Learn More About Me 😄 </summary>

-I am a junior at The University of Texas at Dallas, and I am currently majoring in Software Engineering with a concentration in Information Assurance.
+I am a senior at The University of Texas at Dallas, and I am currently majoring in Software Engineering with a concentration in Information Assurance.
 I am interested and have experience in full stack development, cloud computing, and cybersecurity.
 I hope to find opportunities where I can gain exposure to algorithm and project design.
 My ultimate aim is to develop futuristic products for users because I am inspired by the impact of computing on society.

 I have experience in full stack web development through my participation and awards in hackathons where I have learnt and used React, Node.js, Express, MongoDB, Flask, NLTK, and React Native along with GIT, GCP, and Firebase.
 Last semester, I was also responsible for backend development for a project at a local NGO where I created a REST API using Node.js, Express, MongoDB and SQL and hosted it on servers using GCP.